As a business owner, it is important to ensure that you are always leveraging the most effective, yet economical solutions possible.

 The bottom line is that moving IT operations over to the cloud is good for business, and here are 8 reasons why.

 Cloud computing provides the ability to essentially outsource operational IT work to an external company.
 This shifts the risks and burden associated with having to maintain an IT infrastructure in-house.
 Your cloud service provider will assume all the risks and most of the burden.

 A good service provider will take care of everything from updates and security to routine maintenance.
 This saves your company time and money, which can then be spent on other key areas.

 The reluctance of many companies to move over to the cloud lies in a misapprehension that keeping IT operations under tight control in-house, is a safer solution.
 However, while moving to the cloud does mean giving up some control, it is often the case that a third party firm will be able look after your data more securely than you could.

 Solid providers like Oracle have robust security protocols in place and are be able to clearly outline their methodologies to you to ensure that you have complete confidence in allowing them to manage your data.
-Oracle's Mark Hurd recently stated that his company views security as an absolute priority and they "devote extensive resources" to it.

 3. An Economical Solution